TensorSocket: Shared Data Loading for Deep Learning Training

 \subsubsection{Data sharing}

 Data sharing is at the heart of \tensorsocket.
 If the data sharing implementation is not efficient, it will become a bottleneck that would outweigh the benefits of sharing.
-There are two ways that data sharing can be implemented.
+There are two ways data sharing can be done.

 Some solutions share the data bytes directly with the training processes via inter-process communication \cite{xuDeepLearningDataloader2022}.
 This surfaces some concerns regarding sharing efficiency and data duplication.
 Increasing the size of the training data directly increases the size of the network messages in such a solution, potentially leading to slowdowns.
 Furthermore, while the data loading itself is unified, the resulting data is then duplicated for every client, spiking memory consumption and data movement costs.